aronwc/mlsm/papers/mizil09how/rwang33.md

 Algorithm:

-Deviation from the mean.
+•Deviation from the mean.
-Variance and individual bias.
+•Variance and individual bias.
-Controlling for text: Taking advantage of “plagiarism”.
+•Controlling for text: Taking advantage of “plagiarism”.

 Hypothesis:

-The conformity hypothesis:
+•The conformity hypothesis:
 a review is evaluated as helpful when its star rating is closer to the consensus (or average) star rating for the product.

-The individual-bias hypothesis:
+•The individual-bias hypothesis:
 a user will rate a review more highly if it expresses an opinion that he or she agrees with.
 Notice that if a diverse range of users apply this rule, then the overall helpfulness evaluation would be hard to distinguish from one based on conformity.

-The brilliant-but-cruel hypothesis:
+•The brilliant-but-cruel hypothesis:
 negative reviewers are perceived as more intelligent, competent and expert than positive reviewers.

-The quality-only straw-man hypothesis: the helpfulness of the review is being evaluated, purely based on the textual content of the reviews.
+•The quality-only straw-man hypothesis: the helpfulness of the review is being evaluated, purely based on the textual content of the reviews.